 Do send an agenda and stick to it

 People like to know what the meeting is about in advance to ensure they need to be there and be prepared for the discussion.
 As the meeting owner, you need to steer and manage it accordingly.
 If attendees start bringing up points that aren’t relevant, “park” their comments by writing them on a board (if there is one), or in your laptop or notebook.
 Circle back to these points if the meeting ends early and/or send them in a recap email.

 It’s also best practice to end meetings at the “:50” mark, to accommodate attendees with overbooked calendars.
 Think carefully about how long the meeting really needs to be.
 If you’re scheduling a meeting for more than one hour, you need a good reason for it.

 Do send a recap

 If possible, send a meeting recap to all those who attended (and CC those who couldn’t make it, to still keep them looped in).
 Make sure to highlight any follow-up or action items and important agreed-upon dates.

 Being late to a meeting as an attendee is frowned upon.
 Being late to a meeting that you “own” is an absolute no-no. To make sure you’re on time and everything runs smoothly, be 10 minutes early to check that the room you booked is available and that all (possibly necessary) tech equipment is there and functional.

 And finally, do ask yourself: Is this meeting necessary?

-Knowing how to properly manage meetings is a leadership skill appreciated by all.
-And on the flipside, if you are constantly invited to back-to-back meetings and need to get some productive work done, David Grady offers the best advice yet in his TED Talk:
+Knowing how to manage meetings properly is a leadership skill appreciated by all.
+And on the flip side, if you are regularly invited to back-to-back meetings and need to get some productive work done, David Grady offers the best advice yet in his TED Talk:

 Reply with “maybe.”